-6. Bend the washer tabs down and remove the two cap screws securing the sprocket to the camshaft; then drop the sprocket off the camshaft.
+8. Bend the washer tabs down and remove the two cap screws securing the sprocket to the camshaft; then drop the sprocket off the camshaft being careful not to drop the locating pin into the engine.

-7. While holding the chain, slide the sprocket and cam-shaft out of the cylinder head.
+9. While holding the chain, slide the sprocket and cam-shaft out of the cylinder head.